-To assess the difference that the different estimates of h would have on the overall estimation, Figure 7 show the 95% confidence intervals for the 100-year (annual exceedance probability equal to 0.01) and 1000-year event (annual exceedance probability equal to 0.0001) using different values of h, either estimated using the different estimators presented in Section 4 and some hypothetical high values of h: these are included to showcase the potential benefit of including records covering very long periods of time.
+To assess the difference that the different estimates of h would have on the overall estimation, Fig. 7 show the 95% confidence intervals for the 100-year (annual exceedance probability equal to 0.01) and 1000-year event (annual exceedance probability equal to 0.001) using different values of h, either estimated using the different estimators presented in Sect.
+4 and some hypothetical high values of h: these are included to showcase the potential benefit of including records covering very long periods of time.
 It is immediately obvious that using the historical information in the estimation procedure gives much tighter confidence intervals, but little difference can be seen in the estimate and the variability obtained when using the three estimators for h.
-This is not so surprising given the fact the the actual estimated values of the h parameter are not so different for the three estimation methods, but this might not always be true for other case studies, especially if information is available only on few historical events.
-On the other hand, if the seven historical events would have been recorded in a much longer period of time than the one available for the Lune, the reduction in the estimation variability would be even more significant.
-This indicates how including information on long records can be extremely beneficial in terms of uncertainty reduction.
-Viglione et al. (2013)

-Figure 7: 95% confidence intervals for Q{100} and Q{1000} using systematic data only and the seven historical events higher than 878 m^3/s with varying parameter h values (i.e. the coverage of the historical period).

-had already noted that very large increases in the historical coverage would be needed for the variability in the estimation to reduce significantly, and it is often the case that decisions about the values of the perception threshold X_0 and the number of historical events for which some information on the flow values can be determined also play a role in the assessment of the time coverage used in the analysis.
-To give a more complete assessment of the sensitivity of the estimation of flood risk for the Lune at Caton, the 95% confidence intervals for the 100-year and 1000-year event using increasing subsets of the historical records are shown in Figure 8.
+This is not so surprising given the fact the the actual estimated values of the h parameter are not so different for the three estimation methods, but this might not always be true for other case studies, especially if information is flood frequency curve with 95% confidence intervals for the Lune at Caton using systematic data only and systematic data combined with historical records available only on few historical events.
+On the other hand, if the seven historical events would have been recorded in a much longer period of time than the one available for the terms of uncertainty reduction.
+Viglione et al. (2013) had already noted that very large increases in the historical coverage would be needed for the variability in the estimation to reduce significantly, and it is often the case that decisions about the values of the perception threshold X_0 and the number of historical events for which some information on the flow values can be determined also play a role in the assessment of the time coverage used in the analysis.
+To give a more complete assessment of the sensitivity of the estimation of flood risk for the Lune at Caton, the 95% confidence intervals for the 100-year and 1000-year event using increasing subsets of the historical records are shown in Fig. 8.
 For each value of k, the number of historical events in the record, the perception threshold is set to be the peak flow of the largest historical event smaller than the largest k peaks.
 For example when k = 2, only the November 1923 and December 1954 events are included in the analysis, and the perception threshold is set to $X_0 = 1104$, the peak flow value of the January 1903 event, i.e. the third largest event in the historical record.
-The case of k = 7 corresponds to the curve shown in Figure 6.
-The historical record length is kept fixed at h=87.
+The case of k = 7 corresponds to the curve shown in Fig. 6.
+The historical record length is kept fixed at h = 87.
 It is quite striking how little is the effect of including a smaller set of historical values and changing the perception threshold for this case study.
 This might not be the case in all situations, and it is sometimes the case the very different flood frequency curves can be obtained depending on the decision of which subset of the available historical data is used in the estimation.
-Once again the most striking feature in Figure 8 is how including historical information results in much tighter confidence intervals around much smaller design event (i.e. the return period of large floods is estimated to be higher when historical information is included in the estimation).
+Once again the most striking feature in Fig. 8 is how including historical information results in much tighter confidence intervals around much smaller design event (i.e. the return period of large floods is estimated to be higher when historical information is included in the estimation).